Suvink/docs-choreo-dev/en/docs/develop-components/develop-integrations/develop-an-integration-with-integration-studio.md

      {"Hello" : "Integration"}
      ```

-## Step 4: Observe the Integration
+## Step 4: Observe the integration

 1. **Navigate to Observability**:
    Click **Observability** in the left navigation menu to monitor the performance of the integration component.